 Field Description SSID Assign a network name (SSID) of up to 32 characters.
 The radio uses this name in all network references.
 All radios in a network must have the same SSID.
 SSID names are case-sensitive.
-Encryption Type Choose the method by which the adapter will apply encryption security: NONE (not recommended) WEP128 - Legacy security setting using a 128-bit key and WEP encryption.
+Encryption Type Choose the method by which the adapter will apply encryption security:NONE (not recommended) WEP128 - Legacy security setting using a 128-bit key and WEP encryption.
 WPA2/AES (Preferred) - Security setting using WPA (pre-shared key) authentication and AES encryption.
 The preferred encryption type is AES (Advanced Encryption Standard).
 You should only select WEP (wired equivalency protocol) for use with an older client radio that only has WEP encryption.
 WEP is the original security protocol used by 802.11 networks, but AES offers better protection against attacks, for several reasons: AES uses an advanced encryption algorithm that is not susceptible to the same weaknesses as WEP, it performs dynamic key management by changing the session keys frequently, and it performs message integrity checks to prevent forgery and replay.
 You can also select WEP 128, or None (no encryption) as the encryption type, but none of these settings are recommended.
-WPA Passphrase •
+WPA Passphrase To use WPA2/AES encryption on packets sent between the radios, enter a WPA2/AES pass phrase of between eight and 63 normal keyboard characters.
+This phrase automatically generates an encryption key of 128 hexadecimal characters.
+This field is only available if you select WPA2/AES as the encryption type.

 Field Description

 WEP Key Index If using WEP128 encryption, select the Key Index that matches the Key Index used in the Access Point.

-WEP Keys (1-4) If using WEP128 encryption, enter the WEP Keys that match the Keys in the Access Point.
+WEP Keys (1-4) If using WEP128 end Access Point.
+If using WEP128 encryption, enter the WEP Keys that match the Keys in the Access Point.

-Transmit Data Rate The recommended The ILX34-AENWG supports the following transmit data rates.
-The default value is Auto: Max 54 Mbps, and this is the recommended value for most applications.
+Transmit Data Rate The ILX34-AENWG supports the following transmit data lue is Auto: Max 54 Mbps, and this is the recommended cations.

 1 Mbps Auto: Max.
 1 Mbps

 2 Mbps Auto: Max.
 2 Mbps

 5.5 Mbps Auto: Max.
 5.5 Mbps

 11 Mbps Auto: Max.
 11 Mbps

 18 Mbps Auto: Max.
 18 Mbps

 24 Mbps Auto: Max.
 24 Mbps

 36 Mbps Auto: Max.
 36 Mbps

 54 Mbps Auto: Max.
 54 Mbps